hwanggu-corgi/hwanggu-log/update.md

     - How to write the size of the message
     - How to write length bytes from the buffer

-1. Corgi completed making resume appointment with career center♥♥
-    - Corgi doing resume review on Wednesday November 11th, 3:30 AM
+1. Corgi working on adding list of accomplishment to README.md
 2. Corgi add progress #81 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_close` #8
         - Corgi adding code